-This article contains affiliate Links.
-If you purchase through them, I get a commission at no extra cost to you.
-It helps me keep this blog running and bring you more info.
+This article contains affiliate links (Disclosure page).
+If you purchase using my link, I get a commission at no extra cost to you.

-Braga Bom Jesus in Video
+Why visit Braga Bom Jesus in Portugal?

-Why visit Bom Jesus Portugal?
+Bom Jesus Facts

 - Its name means Good Jesus of the Mount.

-- The Old funicular is working with a Counterbalancing system using water
+- The old funicular is working with a Counterbalancing system using water

 - The giant baroque stairway is 116m high